-People with epilepsy should have a comprehensive care plan agreed with their healthcare professionals, which should include both medical and lifestyle issues.
+People with epilepsy should have a comprehensive support plan agreed with their healthcare professionals, which should include both medical and lifestyle issues.
 Service users should also have an annual review of their epilepsy.

-Having a care plan that details a service user’s epilepsy, as well as the treatment and overall management is an absolute necessity.
-Not only that, but a truly effective care plan will cover individual issues and other details that are important to the service user, including education, work and leisure.
+Having a support plan that details a service user’s epilepsy, as well as the treatment and overall management is an absolute necessity.
+Not only that, but a truly effective support plan will cover individual issues and other details that are important to the service user, including education, work and leisure.

-For more information or to inquire about our services please feel free to get in touch.Contact us
+For more information or to enquire about our services please feel free to get in touch.Contact us